patience4711/ESP32-read-APS-inverters/README.md

 Please see the <a href='https://github.com/patience4711/ESP32-read-APS-inverters/wiki'>WIKI</a> for information on building it, the working, etc.

 ## downloads
-Sept 5 2025  : There is a new version [esp32-ecu_V1-4a](https://github.com/patience4711/ESP32-read-APS-inverters/blob/main/ESP32_ECU_v1_4a.bin)<br>
+Sept 10 2025  : There is a new version [esp32-ecu_V1-4b](https://github.com/patience4711/ESP32-read-APS-inverters/blob/main/ESP32_ECU_v1_4b.bin)<br>
-Please pay attention: Due to a new value (calibration) you should check all settings, some may get corrupted because the different spiffs usage.
+Please pay attention: Due to a new value (calibration) you should check all settings, especially the inverter settings, calibration.
+Some values may get corrupted because the different spiffs usage.
 Aug 14 2025 : There is a new version [esp32-ecu_v1_3_expb](https://github.com/patience4711/ESP32-read-APS-inverters/blob/main/ESP32_ECU_v1_3_expb.bin)
 Please see changelog.